Head of Faculty

 We aim to instil confidence in students along with a growth mind-set that will help them overcome any anxiety about learning Mathematics.

 Problem solving is integrated throughout every topic we study.
 Pupils of all standards are required to select, understand and apply the relevant mathematics principle.
 They represent concepts mathematical models, objects and pictures, and by making connections between different representations.
 This gives them the confidence, resilience and ability to tackle any problem rather than repeating routines without grasping the principles.

 Lessons are not simply taught from textbooks, but utilise a wide ranging and varied set of classroom resources, intended to keep the subject interesting and engaging for all.
-These range from hands on worksheets and appropriate puzzle activities to eLearning resources, including MyMaths and the Pixl Maths App.
+These range from hands on worksheets and appropriate puzzle activities to eLearning resources, including MyMaths, Mathswatch, PinPoint Learning and a range of other platforms.